abghorba/Robinhood-Trading-Bot/README.md

 <h2> Usage </h2>
 You can choose which algorithm you want to trade with.
-Specify a trading list to pass into the parameter of your trade bot instance.
 Then call the function

-        trade(amount_in_dollars)
+        trade(ticker, amount_in_dollars)

-and your bot will trade each security with the specified amount_in_dollars.
+and your bot will trade ticker with the specified amount_in_dollars.

 Have fun!